pavanraju/olo/README.md

           config/
-            config.properties        Olo configurations.(Will be comming with default config placed in olo jar) mail.properties          Mail configurations for olo.(Will be comming with default config placed in olo jar) webelements/    For KeywordDriven Tests put all your locator properties files in this folder. messages/       Mesages(properties) used by KeywordDriven Tests should be put into this folder. log4j.properties         log4j configuration.(Will be comming with default config placed in olo jar) drivers/             WebDrivers
+            config.properties        Olo configurations.(Will be comming with default config placed in olo jar) mail.properties          Mail configurations for olo.(Will be comming with default config placed in olo jar) webElements/    For KeywordDriven Tests put all your locator properties files in this folder. app/       Messages or application information(properties) used by KeywordDriven Tests should be put into this folder. log4j.properties         log4j configuration.(Will be comming with default config placed in olo jar) drivers/             WebDrivers
-          win32/           Windows 32 bit driver.
-          win64/           Windows 64 bit driver.
-          linux32/         Linux 32 bit driver.
-          linux64/         Linux 64 bit driver.
-          mac32/           Mac 32 bit driver.
+          win/           Windows drivers.
+          linux/         Linux drivers.
+          mac/           Mac drivers.

 REQUIRED LIBRARIES BY OLO